arnauddorgans/AListViewController/README.md

 <img src="Dribble-demo.gif" width="250" height="447">

 ## Features
-- configure `TableView` or `CollectionView` a SINGLE method
+- Configure `TableView` or `CollectionView` a **SINGLE** method
-- manage sections and rows easily and animated
+- Manage sections and rows easily and animatedly
-- pullToRefresh and loadMore
+- PullToRefresh and loadMore

 ## Installation